Designing Your Event-Driven Architecture

 Now we'll create a new draft version and take a look at topic addresses:

-1. In the Version list, for the Retail Order event, click More ActionsScreenshot showing the settings described in the surrounding steps.next to the most recent version and details and select Duplicate.
+1. In the Version list for the Basket Created event, click More ActionsScreenshot showing the settings described in the surrounding steps.next to the most recent version and select Duplicate.
 Designer creates a new Draft version of the event and opens it for editing.

 In the new event version, examine the topic address field.
 Each hierarchical level in the address is separated by a slash /.

-The first three levels of the address are literal values.
-If you click either of the first two levels you can see that acmeRetail/storeOps is the topic domain for events in the application domain.
+The first five levels of the address are literal values.
+If you click either of the first two levels you can see that acmeRetail/onlineservices is the topic domain for events in the application domain.

-Screenshot depicting the options described in the surrounding text.
+Screenshot showing the options described in the surrounding text.

-Screenshot depicting the options described in the surronding text.
+Screenshot showing the options described in the surrounding text.

-3. In the name field, type "productid" and click Update to add the variable to the topic address.
+5. In the name field, type "productId" and click Update to add the variable to the topic address.

 Find Objects in Catalog